x1nigo/dmenu/README.md

 ## Requirements
 - ***libxft-bgra*** - You need this if you want to render colored emojis in my build of dmenu.
 Otherwise, you don't need this.

+## References
+- For the original version, see http://tools.suckless.org/dmenu/.